Erin Bird (Robinson)

 Outside of work she's busy running after her twin toddlers and enjoying the beautiful outdoors on the north shore.

-Jeff is a graduate of the physiotherapy program at McMaster University.
+Jeff graduated from the physiotherapy program at McMaster University in 2012.
 He brings a wealth of knowledge to the team at Avita, having worked with a wide variety of patients from professional athletes to weekend enthusiasts and heavy-duty mechanics to yoga instructors.
 These experiences have helped him develop a collaborative and results-oriented approach to care that tailors to the specific needs of each patient.

-Always striving to provide the best quality treatment, Jeff has obtained certifications in advanced manual therapy, intramuscular stimulation, soft tissue release, and chronic pain management.
+Jeff is a Certified Gunn Intramuscular Stimulation Practitioner (CGMIS), and has obtained additional certifications in advanced manual therapy, soft tissue release, and chronic pain management.
 Rather than just treating your symptoms, he works to identify the root cause of the issue and create a lasting change in the way your body functions.
 This process often includes the prescription of specific exercises to help optimize your recovery and maintain your results.

 Jeff is a former university football player.
 During his time with the team he sustained two significant injuries that both required surgery.
 He understands the patient’s perspective in the rehabilitative process and knows the impact that a caring and diligent therapist can have on their recovery.
 He strives to provide the same level of care that he received to his patients at Avita.

 Outside the clinic you may find Jeff scaling a mountain, strolling the shoreline, shopping for coffee beans, or sampling a craft beer.

 Originally from South Africa, Susan pursued a career in finance for several years, until her desire to help others live their best life and her own experiences in recovering from sporting injuries led to her interest in therapeutic massage.
 She graduated from the Vancouver College of Massage Therapy in 2020.